varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 0001-Added-definition-for-strategies.patch
 ```

-Congragulations!
+Congratulations!
 Your first patch is ready to be uploaded on to bugzilla!

 In the above git command, 1 indicates that git must generate the patch file for the recent most first commit.
 If you typed `git form-patch HEAD~2`, you would get patch files for top most (recent) plus another commit after it.
 To generate patches in different ways, such as combining changes of 2 commits in one patch file, execute `man git format-patch` in Terminal to go through the manual page for `git format-patch`.

 __How do I submit this patch file?__

 1. Open the bug page for whom you have the above changes in your web browser.
-1. At the bottom of the page, click "Add an attachement", this will take you to a page where you can _attach_ (that is, upload) your patch file to the bug page.
+1. At the bottom of the page, click "Add an attachment", this will take you to a page where you can _attach_ (that is, upload) your patch file to the bug page.

 __Where can I learn more about Git?__

-You will be able to appreciate how git was developed, learn the advanced features it provides, accquire deeper understanding of how git works by reading these popular books and resources:
+You will be able to appreciate how git was developed, learn the advanced features it provides, aquire deeper understanding of how git works by reading these popular books and resources:

  * [Git-scm book](http://git-scm.com/book)
  * [Wikipedia page for Git](http://en.wikipedia.org/wiki/Git_(software))